growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

 1. In edit mode, click the link icon on the toolbar.

      <img   :src="$withBase('/assets/images/add_link.png')" alt="add_link">
-1. The Edit Link dialog box is opened.
+1. The Edit Link dialog is opened.
 Enter the Link : `https://docs.growi.org/`, Label: `GROWI Docs`, and click the "Done" button.

     <img :src="$withBase('/assets/images/edit_link.png')" alt="edit_link">
 1. The link is inserted.
 Check it in the preview.